COVID-19 Impacts on City Services

 - Elgin Art Showcase

-The City is waiving late fees for non-payment of utility bills and water service will be maintained on delinquent accounts until further notice.
+The City is waiving late fees for non-payment of utility bills.
 Staff will continue issuing notices of delinquency, but late fees will be waived and payment plans arranged for those experiencing economic hardships during this time.
+For any questions regarding your water bill or arranging a payment plan, please call 847-931-5630.

 Waste Management - Garbage & Recycling Services